Akhil-Atyam/mathquest/README.md

 Vercel will automatically detect that this is a Next.js project and set the build commands correctly.
 The most important step here is to add your Environment Variables.

 - In the **"Configure Project"** screen, expand the **"Environment Variables"** section.
-- You will need to add the Firebase and Genkit configuration keys.
+- You will need to add the Firebase configuration keys.
 These keys allow Vercel to securely connect to your backend services during the build process and in production.

 Add the following variables one by one: